 He is chosen as a member of the JLA by Amanda Waller to combat Aquaman of the Justice League.
 That series ends after the events of the Trinity War and Forever Evil.
 During Trinity War, Hawkman is seen fighting powerful foes like Shazam, Wonder Woman, and Frankenstein which really showcases his strength.

 After those events he Joins the Justice League United and works along side the Martian Manhunter, Stargirl, Green Arrow, and Animal Man.
 They uncover a plan by Bythe to create a child with multiple DNA strands from alien races to take over the universe.
 The threat was so great that the Legion of Superheroes comes back from the 31st century to land a hand to avoid the destruction of the universe.
 Hawkman plays an integral part in this storyline.
 He sacrifices himself to save a city from an explosion that could destroy a city.
 It seemingly kills him but the Nth metal in his blood revived him.

 In the Futures End storyline he is again shown to die only to be revived by his Nth metal.
-Hawkman is still currently on the JL United team.
+Hawkman was a member of the JL United team until his death.